Lazytangent/thunks_old/README.md

   - You!

+### What?

 - **What** is a thunk?

-  - Besides being a fun way to make your English teacher super mad, a thunk is...
+  - Besides being a fun way to make your English teacher super mad, a thunk is..

     `A subroutine used to inject an additional calculation into another subroutine.
 Thunks are primarily used to delay a calculation until its result is needed, or to insert operations at the beginning or end of the other subroutine.`